Great Britain national baseball team: History

 By winning the silver medal in 2007 Great Britain qualified both for the 2009 Baseball World Cup and for the Final Qualifying Tournament in Taiwan for the 2008 Summer Olympics.
 However, a lack of funding including a refusal by UK Sport to provide any backing meant it was forced to withdraw from the Final Qualifying Tournament and was replaced by Germany.
 This was the Great Britain team's last chance to qualify for an Olympic baseball competition due to the earlier decision by the International Olympic Committee (IOC) to remove baseball from the Games after 2008.
 That decision – announced one day after London had been awarded the 2012 Olympics on 6 July 2005 – also meant that the Great Britain baseball team would not have the opportunity to play in front of a home crowd in the 2012 London Olympics and to promote the sport in the United Kingdom.
 It also meant that the team ceased to receive elite funding from bodies such as UK Sport.

 At the 2009 World Cup – held simultaneously in various countries around Europe – Britain qualified out of the first group stage before eventually finishing 15th overall.
 Following the World Cup, in October 2009 the IBAF announced a new set of world rankings in which Britain rose to 21st., though they since dropped to 32nd as of 2017.

 Great Britain was invited to compete in the qualifying round of the 2013 World Baseball Classic.
 In 2016 Hall of Fame inductee Trevor Hoffman joined the coaching staff, honouring his maternal English ancestry, with his grandfather having been a professional footballer in the Football League.
 Great Britain competed in the qualifying round of the 2017 World Baseball Classic, where it was defeated in the finals by Team Israel.

-On September 20, 2022, Great Britain qualified for its first World Baseball Classic by defeating Spain 10–9 in 10 innings in Regensburg, Germany.
+On 20 September 2022, Great Britain qualified for its first World Baseball Classic by defeating Spain 10–9 in 10 innings in Regensburg, Germany.

 Notable figures

-Hall of Fame inductee Trevor Hoffman has previously coached the Great Britain national team, as has the English born, highly experienced Major League Baseball player Lance Painter.
-The most high profile recent player to represent the United Kingdom as a player is Jazz Chisholm Jr. Former major leaguer Vance Worley has also played for the team, starting the qualifying game against Spain in 2022 that clinched a spot in the 2023 World Baseball Classic.
+Hall of Fame inductee Trevor Hoffman has previously coached the Great Britain national team, as has the English-born former Major League Baseball player Lance Painter.
+The most high-profile recent player to represent the United Kingdom as a player is Jazz Chisholm Jr. Former major leaguer Vance Worley has also played for the team, starting the qualifying game against Spain in 2022 that clinched a spot in the 2023 World Baseball Classic.

 Coaching staff

 Current roster

-The team’s roster for the 2023 World Baseball Classic qualification.
+The team's roster for the 2023 World Baseball Classic qualification.
 Very few members of the team were born in Britain, instead qualifying through British parents or grandparents, and almost none of them played in the domestic league.